High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Sheet pan

-A large sheet pan lets you cook the chicken and broccoli at the same time, which keeps the recipe fast.
+A large rimmed sheet pan (18×13 inch) lets you cook the chicken and broccoli at the same time, which keeps the recipe fast and limits dishes to one pan.

 FAQ